QualiSystemsLab/Jira-Integration/README.md

 Called by `Resource Quarantine Service` or `Blueprint Quarantine Service` hooks, which run during Teardown.

-Handles all Jira-specific aspects of the quarantine process. `Resource Quarantine Service` or `Blueprint Quarantine Service` must be added to the blueprint in addition to `Jira Quarantine Handler Service`.
+Handles all Jira-specific aspects of the quarantine process.
+The generic `Resource Quarantine Service` and/or
+`Blueprint Quarantine Service` must be added to the blueprint in addition to `Jira Quarantine Handler Service`.